Updated – Originally published April 16, 2024

-Imagine you tell your child your opinion on something and they respond with, “That’s a hot take.”
+Imagine you tell your child your opinion – for example, that skinny jeans are still stylish – and they respond with, “That’s a hot take.”

 Let’s talk about what “hot take” means!